YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 public void SetPose(string poseName) {
 ```

+{% hint style="info" %}
+If you're using Unity 2021.1 or earlier, open the Window menu and choose Yarn Spinner -> Update Yarn Commands to update the list of available commands.
+{% endhint %}

 Now characters can be moved using `<<pose (character) (pose name)>>` wherever called for in the script.
 In particular, adding appropriately unhappy-looking poses during the Bridge scene will make Characters seem to respond to the story.

 ```